The last year-and-a-half has been quite a whirlwind for Red Sox fans.

 So it was left to Ortiz to have to say comments such as, “Playing here used to be so much fun, and now every day it's something new not even related to baseball.
 People need to leave us alone and let us play ball, man.”
 And “I’m just tired of dealing with the drama here.”

-A strong clubhouse wouldn’t have let the media vendetta become a problem.
-Take the 2004 Sox: They laughed off what the media had to say, chalked it up to being dumb and stupid—they were the self-proclaimed “idiots”—and went about their day without letting what Boston sportswriters had to say bother them.
+A stronger clubhouse wouldn’t have let the media vendetta become a problem.
+Take the 2004 Sox: They laughed off what the outside world had to say, chalked it up to being dumb and stupid—they were the self-proclaimed “idiots.”

 The late 90s and early 00s Yankees did the same, but they went about it in different ways; they kept a business-like approach that separated everything in the locker room from the media.
 And they were backed by a strong players manager in Torre.
 They weren’t going to let anyone in NYC affect their chances to win back-to-back-to-back titles.